umerfarooqlaghari/Nomad-Surveys/Nomad-Api/RENDER-DEPLOYMENT-GUIDE.md

    - Check Dockerfile syntax
    - Verify all dependencies are restored
    - Check build logs in Render dashboard
+   - Ensure Dockerfile is in the root directory (`Nomad-Surveys/Nomad-Api/`)
+   - Verify file paths in Dockerfile match your project structure

 ### Monitoring
 - Use Render's built-in logging